-During the 2010-11 year, the AOFM continued to invest in residential mortgage-backed securities under a Government program to support competition in lending for housing.
-It also invested in short-dated securities issued by State and Territory governments (following similar investments the previous year).
+During the 2011-12 year, the AOFM continued to invest in residential mortgage-backed securities under a Government program to support competition in lending for housing.

 The AOFM is part of the Treasury portfolio.
 It is accountable to the Secretary to the Treasury and to the Treasurer, and through the Treasurer to the Parliament and the public.
 However, it is a prescribed agency under the Financial Management and Accountability Act 1997 and maintains its own accounts separately from those of the Treasury.
 AOFM staff are employed under the Public Service Act 1999.

-During 2010-11, the AOFM operated using six groups with roles and responsibilities within the Office being structured to ensure an appropriate segregation of duties and reporting lines.
+During 2011-12, the AOFM operated using six groups with roles and responsibilities within the Office being structured to ensure an appropriate segregation of duties and reporting lines.
+These groups were supported by a human resources unit.
 The six groups were:

 - Treasury services;